-Airwright Midland’s MD, Ben Wright, runs London Marathon in aid of Scope.
+Airwright Midland’s MD, Ben, runs London Marathon in aid of Scope.

 Last weekend our MD Ben Wright ran the London Marathon, raising much needed funds for Airwright Midland’s ‘Charity of the Year’, Scope.

 Scope is a charity that exists to make this country a place where disabled people have the same opportunities as everyone else, and they provide support, information and advice to more than a quarter of a million disabled people and their families every year.